briansgithub/music_visualizer/README.md

 |minor 2nd	    |   16  |15	    |240    |
 |tritone	    |   45	|32	    |1440   |

-Amplitude graph is overlaid on the beat record only for reference and aesthetics.
+## Misc
-Snake_case is used only when Hungarian-like notation is used to indicate variable type in the form [type]_[identifier].
+* Snake_case is used only when Hungarian-like notation is used to indicate variable type in the form [type]_[identifier].

-Hover Scrub added for now in lieu of an easy way to adjust tempo.
+* Hover Scrub added for now in lieu of an easy way to adjust tempo.

-It's good to analyze what's going on harmonically on the beats (spikes in the amplitude graph).
+## Todo:
+* Implement minor scales and modes
+* Implement ability to change tempo
+* Indicate what the most prominant 3 pitch classes being played are to help identify chords.
+* Equalizer
+* Prevent spectrum bars from clipping
+* Proper note labels